how-to-firebase/firelist-react/README.md

 The run `yarn v`.
 You should see `v6.14.2` in the output.

 Now our tests will ensure compatibility with Cloud Functions!

+## GCP (Google Cloud Platform) APIs

+You'll need to [create a service account](https://console.developers.google.com/iam-admin/serviceaccounts) that has [signBlob](https://cloud.google.com/iam/reference/rest/v1/projects.serviceAccounts/signBlob) rights in order to create thumbnail images.

+You'll need to enable the [Identity and Access Management API](https://console.developers.google.com/apis/library/iam.googleapis.com/?project=firelist-react) to make image thumbnails.

+While developing this application I ran into a nasty error where I couldn't upload files to Firebase Storage any longer.
+I solved the problem by upgrading my Firebase project to the Blaze plan and explicitly granting Storage Admin rights to `firebase-storage@system.gserviceaccount.com` as described on [this Stackoverflow answer](https://stackoverflow.com/questions/50292353/firebase-storage-security-rules-400-error-issue-permission-denied-could-not-ac).

+I also ran into trouble with `iam.serviceAccounts.signBlob` permissions.
+That was resolved by adding the "Cloud Functions Service Agent" role to my `firelist-react@appspot.gserviceaccount.com` as recommended on [this Stackoverflow answer](https://github.com/googleapis/nodejs-storage/issues/150).